-- Consumables will charged at the current rate listed in the Fee and Consumable Schedule.
+- Consumables will charged at the current rate listed on the website and/or posted in Triumph Workshop.

-- The term “family member” applies to two adults, and all children and grandchildren residing at the same address.
+- The term “family member” applies to two adults, and all minor children and/or grandchildren residing at the same address.

-- A Family Membership is subscribed to on a month-to-month basis.
+- A Household Membership is subscribed to on a month-to-month basis.
 These memberships will be ongoing and it will be up to the member to cancel the membership.

-- A Nonmember is simply anyone else who comes to The Workshop.
-Most commonly, nonmembers come to The Workshop to take a tour, to attend a class offered to the community at large, or because they were invited for a meeting at the space.
+- A Nonmember is simply anyone else who comes to Triumph Workshop.
+Most commonly, nonmembers come to Triumph Workshop to take a tour, to attend a class offered to the community at large, or because they were invited for a meeting at the space.

-- A Nonmember must always be accompanied by The Workshop staff, a member, or an instructor.
-This individual is responsible for the nonmember’s actions and compliance with policies; the staff or member is held personally responsible for the actions of the nonmember under their aegis.
+- A Nonmember must always be accompanied by a member or an instructor.
+This individual is responsible for the nonmember’s actions and compliance with policies; the member or instructor is held personally responsible for the actions of the nonmember under their aegis.

 - Nonmembers may not use any equipment, unless it is specifically part of the class or training, and are only in the space to observe.